Skip to main content

 Yes, adults are diagnosed with ADHD for the first time all the time.
 Many bright, high-functioning people compensate well in school and only run into real trouble when life gets more complex (a demanding job, parenting, multiple deadlines).
 The criteria require symptoms going back to childhood, even if no one named them at the time.

-ADHD is both over-diagnosed in some settings (where a brief visit ends in a stimulant prescription) and under-diagnosed in others (especially in girls, women, and people of color, where it is often missed).
+ADHD is both over-diagnosed in some settings (where a brief visit ends in a stimulant prescription) and under-diagnosed in others (particularly in girls, women, and people of color, where it is often missed).
 Careful evaluation matters more than the headline.

 Yes, the inattentive presentation of ADHD does not include physical hyperactivity.
-Many adults, especially women, have inattentive-type ADHD that looks like daydreaming, time blindness, and emotional dysregulation rather than fidgeting.
+Many adults, particularly women, have inattentive-type ADHD that looks like daydreaming, time blindness, and emotional dysregulation rather than fidgeting.
 It is just as real and just as treatable.

 Sleep apnea (interrupted breathing during sleep) lowers oxygen and fragments deep sleep.
 The next day, the brain looks distractible, irritable, and forgetful.
 Many adults diagnosed with ADHD actually have untreated sleep apnea.
 We screen for it before we accept an ADHD diagnosis as the final answer.